d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 Authors: [Nishi Davidson](https://github.com/d-nishi) and [Sean Gillespie](https://github.com/swgillespie)
 Date: 05/16/2019

+In this blog we will discuss how to use Pulumi SDKs to integrate continuous delivery with GitLab tools for your Kubernetes workloads on Amazon EKS.
+Technically this entire flow of work should work on any Kubernetes cluster aka Azure AKS and Google's GKE.

 ## Prerequisites

 * An account on [https://app.pulumi.com](https://app.pulumi.com/) with an organization.
 Sign-in using your GitLab credentials.
 Pulumi can also be run from anywhere and the Pulumi application and infrastructure code can be hosted anywhere.
 We will use the latter flow in our scenario.